publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >              For purposes of subparagraph (A), the amount of an individual’s ‘title XVI benefit plus other income’ for any month means an amount equal to the aggregate of—

->                 “(i) the amount (if any) of the supplemental security income benefit to which such individual is entitled for such month under title XVI of the Social Security Act \[this subchapter\], and
+>                 “(i) the amount (if any) of the supplemental security income benefit to which such individual is entitled for such month under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\], and

 >                 “(ii) the amount of any income of such individual for such month (other than income in the form of a benefit described in clause (i)).